sir-pinecone/win32/desktop-src/SecAuthZ/app-isolation-release-notes.md

 # Latest release notes for Win32 app isolation

 This page contains the summary of newly supported features in Windows OS releases for Win32 app isolation.
+Note that there is feature parity between release and Canary Channel.
 Release notes for the tools can be found in the [releases](https://github.com/microsoft/win32-app-isolation/releases) section of the Win32 app isolation GitHub repo.

+## Windows build 26100.2454 (2024-11-21)

+1. Grant package identity by packaging with external location

 ## Windows build 26100.2161 (2024-10-24)

 1. Packages run isolated on supported OSes and fall back to FullTrust on non-supported ones
 1. VS support to package apps with isolation

-## Windows Insiders build (Canary Channel) 25905 (2023-07-12)
+## Features available in older builds

 1. File consent prompt reduction for:
    - Legacy directory browsing